syncfusion-content/xamarin-docs/Xamarin/Effects-View/Overview.md

 ---
 layout: post
-title: About Xamarin Effects View control | Syncfusion
+title: About Xamarin Effects View control | Syncfusion®
-description: Learn here all about introduction of Syncfusion Xamarin Effects View (SfEffectsView) control, its elements and more.
+description: Learn here all about introduction of Syncfusion® Xamarin Effects View (SfEffectsView) control, its elements and more.
 platform: xamarin
 control: SfEffectsView
 documentation: ug